concordion/concordion-markdown-extension/src/test/resources/spec/concordion/markdown/Grammar.md

 </div>

 ## Execute on a table
-To run the [execute command on a table](http://concordion.org/Tutorial.html#executeTable), the execute command is specified in the first table header row, with the commands for each column of the table specified in the second table header row.
+To run the [execute command on a table](http://concordion.org/Tutorial.html#executeTable), the execute command is specified in the first table header column, followed by the command for that column (if any), with the commands for each column of the table specified in the table header.

-The first table header row (with the execute command) is not shown on the output HTML.

 <div class="example">
   <h3>Example</h3>